 Tanning pro Jules von Hep has been bronzing celebrities and models for years, but the thing is that he’ll often spray tan people a couple of days before a shoot or TV show and then spend time color-correcting with foundations and powders on the day of so the tan looked totally natural.
 Who knew?
 “I literally began to dream about blending green, peach and violet colors into self-tanning formulations to create super bright, even skin tones alongside real-looking tans, and that’s where the journey began,” he says.

-Lucky for us, Jules has gone and created a colour-correcting tanning line that’s super simple to use.
+Lucky for us, Jules has gone and created a color-correcting tanning line that’s super simple to use.
 The light shade with peach brightens and illuminates the skin, giving a subtle bronze glow.
-The medium shade contains green tones to neutralise red tones for a tan that looks golden, and the dark shade has violet to reduce yellow tones for a deeper tan that looks bright.
+The medium shade contains green tones to neutralize red tones for a tan that looks golden, and the dark shade has violet to reduce yellow tones for a deeper tan that looks bright.

-The range also includes a Prep It (£14) spray to prep your skin, an Over It (£18) spray to remove tan, an instant called Disco Tan (£15) and a gradual named Happy Tan (£15).
+The range also includes a Prep It ($22) spray to prep your skin, an Over It ($27) spray to remove tan, and an instant tan called Disco Tan ($22).
 For those with a beauty conscience, the products are 100% vegan, cruelty-free and organic.